G-dH/advanced-alttab-window-switcher/README.md

 # AATWS - Advanced Alt-Tab Window Switcher
-An extension for GNOME Shell that replaces its following built-in switchers:
+An extension for GNOME Shell that enhances its following built-in switchers:

 - **Switch windows**
 - **Switch applications**